-Mr. Crowley, Dr. Cohen, Ms. Dorsa and Dr. Formela served on the compensation committee in 2021, with Mr. Crowley being appointed to the compensation committee and as chair beginning January 19, 2021.
-Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2021, the compensation committee met eight times.
+Dr. Cohen, Mr. Crowley, Ms. Dorsa and Dr. Formela served on the compensation committee in 2022, which is chaired by Mr. Crowley.
+On March 23, 2023, Ms. Dorsa notified the Company of her intent to resign from the board of directors and its committees, effective as of 11:59 p.m. on June 15, 2023.
+Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable SEC and Nasdaq rules.
+During the fiscal year ended December 31, 2022, the compensation committee met five times.
 The compensation committee's responsibilities include, but are not limited to:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash and equity compensation of our chief executive officer; - annually establishing goals and objectives, evaluating their performance against such goals and objectives, and determining the cash and equity compensation of all employees holding the level of senior vice president and above, other than our chief executive officer; - providing oversight of management's decision regarding the compensation of all other members of senior management beyond the chief executive officer, executive officers and senior vice presidents; - · reviewing, establishing and implementing our overall management compensation strategies, policies and plans; - reviewing and overseeing our employee compensation and employee benefit programs; - reviewing and approving our policies and procedures for the grant of equity-based awards under our approved equity plans; - · reviewing and recommending to the board of directors the compensation of our non-employee directors;
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash and equity compensation of our chief executive officer; - annually establishing goals and objectives, evaluating their performance against such goals and objectives, and determining the cash and equity compensation of all employees holding the level of senior vice president and above, other than our chief executive officer;

-- · preparing the compensation committee report, as required by SEC rules, to be included in our annual proxy statement; - evaluating and assessing potential and current compensation advisors to the committee in accordance with the independence standards identified in the applicable Nasdaq rules; - · retaining and approving the compensation of any compensation advisors; - reviewing and approving the retention or termination of, and obtaining the advice of, any consulting firm or outside advisor engaged to assist the committee in the evaluation of compensation matters; - periodically reviewing and revising a peer group of companies against which to assess the Company's executive and non-employee director compensation program and practices; and - reviewing the results of any stockholder proposals or votes related to executive compensation.
+- providing oversight of management's decision regarding the compensation of all other members of senior management beyond the chief executive officer, executive officers and senior vice presidents; - reviewing, establishing and implementing our overall management compensation strategies, policies and plans; - reviewing and overseeing our employee compensation and employee benefit programs; - reviewing and approving our policies and procedures for the grant of equity-based awards under our approved equity plans; - reviewing and recommending to the board of directors the compensation of our non-employee directors; - preparing the compensation committee report, as required by SEC rules, to be included in our annual proxy statement; - evaluating and assessing potential and current compensation advisors to the committee in accordance with the independence standards identified in the applicable Nasdaq rules; - retaining and approving the compensation of any compensation advisors; - reviewing and approving the retention or termination of, and obtaining the advice of, any consulting firm or outside advisor engaged to assist the committee in the evaluation of compensation matters; - periodically reviewing and revising a peer group of companies against which to assess the Company's executive and non-employee director compensation programs and practices; and - reviewing the results of any stockholder proposals or votes related to executive compensation.